 5. Negotiate with your lender

-While the interest rate is a significant factor in the cost of your loan, it’s not the only one that affects the loan price: You’ll also need to cover additional borrowing costs.
-During your negotiations with lenders and third-party services, plan on comparing and negotiating mortgage fees as well.
+While your interest rate is a major factor in the cost of your loan, you’ll also need to pay additional borrowing costs and fees related to getting a mortgage.
+During your negotiations with lenders and third-party service providers, you should plan on comparing and negotiating mortgage fees.